-The actuarial assumptions used in the December 31, 2018, Plan valuations were based on the results of an actuarial experience study for the period covering January 1, 2009 through December 31, 2013.
+The actuarial assumptions used in the December 31, 2019, Plan valuations were based on the results of an actuarial experience study for the period covering January 1, 2009 through December 31, 2013.
 These assumptions have been changed for the current measurement.

-The net pension liability for both Plans were measured as of December 31, 2018.
-Because the beginning and end of year total pension liabilities are based upon the same actuarial valuation dates, there is no difference between expected and actual experiences reported in 2017.
-The beginning of the year total pension liabilities are based upon the January 1, 2017, actuarial valuation, with liabilities rolled forward to December 31, 2017.
-The end of year total pension liabilities is based on the January 1, 2019 actuarial valuation with liabilities measured at December 31, 2018.
+The net pension liability for both Plans were measured as of December 31, 2019.
+Because the beginning and end of year total pension liabilities are based upon the same actuarial valuation dates, there is no difference between expected and actual experiences reported in 2019.
+The beginning of the year total pension liabilities are based upon the January 1, 2019, actuarial valuation, with liabilities measured at December 31, 2018.
+The end of year total pension liabilities is based on the same actuarial valuation with liabilities rolled forward to December 31, 2019.